deepak-bharti-deel/Idea-Ydea/README.md

 # Idea-Videa
-Collection Of some ideas I came up
+Collection Of some ideas I came up with